Michelle Badash, MS

 Type IV treatment focuses on treating progressive liver disease and its complications.
 Ultimately, a liver transplant may be necessary to survive.
 This does not improve damage to the muscles from the condition though.

 There is no specific treatment for people with Type V GSD.
-Changing exercise patterns and avoiding certain activities may be important to help mangage this condition.
-Exercice tolerance may be improved by ingestion of some sugars prior to starting exercise.
+Changing exercise patterns and avoiding certain activities may be important to help manage this condition.
+Exercise tolerance may be improved by ingestion of some sugars prior to starting exercise.

 Treatment includes cornstarch to avoid low blood sugars and eating adequate amounts of protein.
 Frequent meals may also be needed to help avoid low blood sugars.
 These changes can help promote normal growth and development.

 Type VII treatment focuses on avoiding high muscle stress.
-This can be accomplished by reducing strenous exercise to manageable levels.
+This can be accomplished by reducing strenuous exercise to manageable levels.
 In some people, high protein intake has helped with muscle weakness.

 There is no way to prevent GSDs.
 However, early treatment can help control the disease once a person has it.
 If you have a GSD or a family history of the disorder, you may want to consult a genetic counselor.
 They can help determine the risk for your children.